 Swans and Woodpeckers are the classes in Year One.
 There are 60 children across Year One.
-The class teachers in Year One are Mrs O'Leary, Mrs Newham and Mrs Race.
-Mrs Brickwood, and Mrs Hier are Learning Support Assistants.
-Mrs Hill is the Year Group Leader.
+The class teachers in Year One are Mrs O'Leary, Mrs Tugwell and Mrs Race.
+Mrs Owen, Mrs Clayton, Miss Chipperfield and Mrs Hier are Learning Support Assistants.

 Every morning begins with the children changing their books and practising spellings.
 The children are ready to begin the day at 9am.